Frank Underwood (House of Cards): Season 5

 Spacey's performance as Frank Underwood in Season 5—along with the series itself—received mixed reviews.
 Emily VanDerWerff of Vox Media called Spacey's performance "hamstanding", and said, "It's as if House of Cards wants to make Frank go full authoritarian dictator, but lacks the wherewithal to actually push its reality toward some sort of alternate dystopia."
 The Hollywood Reporter's Daniel Flenberg called Spacey's Underwood "increasingly broad and hammy" in season 5, while Time's Daniel D'addario wrote that the character was too one-dimensional to elicit a good performance from Spacey: "Underwood isn't Nixonian or Clintonian (pick your villain); he's a flat character for whom recognition is its own reward.
 This may make the show a surprisingly good fit for our times.
 But onscreen as in life, the desire for fame alone is insufficient motivation to compel viewers to stay tuned."

 Other critics praised him, however.
 "Spacey's honeysuckle drawl and flinty-eyed leer are as amusing as ever.
 He's almost always the broadest performer in any given room, but that's part of the show's design—a way of drawing us into the character's almost omnisciently evil mindset," wrote Vulture.com's Matt Zoller Seitz.
 Entertainment Weekly's Jeff Jensen wrote, "Spacey seems invigorated by the material, and perhaps, our moment.
 He's certainly buffed and honed Frank to a shine while grounding it, scuffing it, by playing to mortality and age.
 He's an All-Star Survivor, but a gray one."

-Critics noted that the character of Frank Underwood gained a new resonance when considered in the context of the Trump administration.
+Critics noted that the character of Underwood gained a new resonance when considered in the context of the Trump administration.
 "In a deliciously cynical flourish, the commander-in-chief's response to whisperings about his misdeeds is to conjure a bogeyman in the shape of terrorist group Ico, which he presents as a clear and imminent danger to America," Ed Power wrote for The Telegraph.
 "This yields the returning series's first stone-cold Trump-ism as Underwood announces plans to shut America's borders to unwelcome outsiders.
 Real world events are further echoed as protestors gather outside the White House chanting 'not my President'."